-Betty E. King, U.S. Ambassador to the United Nations in Geneva
+Betty E. King, Former U.S. Ambassador to the United Nations in Geneva

 Ambassador Betty King was nominated on October 22, 2009, by President Obama to serve as the Representative of the United States to the Office of the United Nations and Other International Organizations in Geneva.
-She was confirmed by the U.S. Senate and attested by the President on February 12, 2010.
+She was confirmed by the U.S. Senate and attested by the President on February 12, 2010 and served in Geneva until late 2013.

 Ambassador King served as the United States Representative to the Economic and Social Council of the United Nations under Presidents Bill Clinton and George W. Bush.
 In that capacity, she worked on human rights, development, children, aging, and population issues.
 She was the principal U.S. negotiator on the Millennium Development Goals.